stillbreeze/stillbreeze.github.io/_posts/2025-9-20-Where Agentic AI Actually Works.md

 Here’s a sharper lens on where agents shine in the real world, where they stumble, and how to tell the difference.

 **TL;DR**: The wrong question: *“What can an agent do?”*
 The right one is: *“How complex is the task?
-And how easy is it to spot and fix mistakes?”*
+And how easy is it to spot and fix mistakes?”* It's about the task-agent fit.

 ### **The Two Axes to Describe your Use-Case**